Family Meeting: Plot summary

 The next morning, Vic reports to his new job at ICE.
 He asks Olivia where his family is, but she refuses to tell him.
 She then breaks the news that he won't be working the streets for ICE.
-Rather, his job for the next three years is to produce daily reports about gang-related activity, and will involve no active investigation on his part; crime data will be provided to him, and he will be required write reports about what the crimes reveal about gangland politics.
+Rather, his job for the next three years is to produce daily reports about gang-related activity, and will involve no active investigation on his part; crime data will be provided to him, and he will be required to write reports about what the crimes reveal about gangland politics.
 Vic objects, but Olivia warns him he will be prosecuted for all his confessed crimes if he does not comply.
 Likewise, he'll be prosecuted if he breaches any of the restrictive terms of his employment: notably, Vic must wear a suit and tie, is not allowed to possess any type of weapon within the facility (even his own), and is not to have any direct role in police work, and must submit five typed, 10-page, single-spaced reports per week.
+Despite the job at ICE being just for three years, Olivia makes it abundantly clear to Vic that she will make every single day of them unpleasant as possible for him.

 At the Barn, Aceveda tells Claudette there is no truth to rumors that he was involved with Huggins' death.
+Claudette does not believe it either, but could not ignore a death threat towards Aceveda.
 He asks her how she's holding up and tells her they both spent a lot of time in the Captain's office trying to put Vic away.
 She congratulates Aceveda in advance, for becoming mayor, as footage of the president's visit is played on the television in the background.

 Vic returns to ICE and, visibly angry and miserable, is given a tour of his new work environment and a rundown on its rules.
 A federal agent shows Corinne and her children their new home, and describes the neighborhood (which can be deduced to be Rockford, Illinois, since they have the skeleton of Jane the dinosaur at Burpee Museum of Natural History).
 He tells them that the home is pretty basic, but Corinne thinks it's fine.